RyanEwen/lan-cache-docker/README.md

     git clone https://github.com/RyanEwen/lan-cache-docker.git
     ```

-1. Build docker images and spawn containers:
+1. Build docker images and spawn containers (note: `/data` will be created as a symlink to `lan-cache-docker/data`):

     ```
     cd lan-cache-docker